openstreams/wflow/doc/wflow_sbm.rst

 .. figure:: _images/wflow_soil.png

-    Schematisation of the soil within the wflow\_sbm model
+    Schematisation of the soil and the connection to the river within the wflow\_sbm model

 Saturated conductivity (:math:`K_{sat}`) declines with soil depth (:math:`z`) in the model according to: